 As a business, context heavily influences how we promote our products and services (who, when, where, what).
-With the current COVID-19 situation that is sweeping across the world, we find ourselves deep in unchartered waters, forcing us to get creative with strategies on how to push our businesses through these uncertain times.
-This period is marked with a change in spending patterns, where people are only prioritizing the most essential products or services.
+With the current COVID-19 situation that is sweeping across the world, we find ourselves deep in unchartered waters.
+This is forcing us to get creative with strategies on how to push our businesses through these uncertain times.
+This period is marked with a change in spending patterns.
+People are only prioritising the most essential products or services.
 The ban on congregating and the curfew have also impacted negatively on many businesses.
-So what are some of the ways through which businesses can ensure that they survive and come out at the other end of this situation alive?
+So what are some of the ways you can tactfully marketing your business during COVID-19?

 One important aspect to consider is how we talk about our business.
 It is rather insensitive to still go on communicating as though it is business as usual, without recognizing the challenges that people are currently going through.
 It is, therefore, necessary to take a more tactful, mindful, and understanding approach when promoting our business.